Thomasjkeel/UKCEH_Summer_School/README.md

 # UKCEH Summer School - Data Driven Approaches to Hydrological Science
 Welcome to the **UKCEH Summer School** on *Data Driven Approaches to Hydrological Science*.

-This series of ???four??? hands-on workshops introduces the fundamentals of accessing, modelling, and analysing hydrological data using Python.
-Each session is designed to build practical skills through guided exercises and Jupyter Notebooks.
-Below youm will find brief summaries of each workshop, along with links to the corresponding notebooks that we will explore together during the training.
+This series of hands-on workshops introduces the fundamentals of accessing, modelling, and analysing hydrological data and approaches.
+Each session is designed to build practical skills through guided exercises and additional resources.
+Below you will find brief summaries of each workshop, along with links to the corresponding resources that we will explore together during the training.

 <details>
     <summary>If you are not attending the Summer School, please click here to read this message.</summary>